appujet/simzy/README.md

 ## Testing

-Simzy comes with a comprehensive suite of tests using AVA to ensure reliability and performance.
+string-proximity. comes with a comprehensive suite of tests using AVA to ensure reliability and performance.
 Run the tests with:

 ```bash
 npm test